Sarah Jones (drummer)

 Sarah Jones (born 31 August 1985) is an English musician based in London, best known for her work as a session and touring drummer.
 She is a founding member of NYPC, and has also served as a touring drummer for musicians such as Aynsley Lister, Harry Styles, Bat for Lashes, post-punk revival band Bloc Party, and synthpop band Hot Chip.
 Additionally, she has released several solo singles under the moniker Pillow Person.
-In 2020, she played drums on the new Puscifer album, titled Existential Reckoning.
+In 2020, she played drums on the Puscifer album Existential Reckoning.

 Early career

 Jones showed an interest in music from an early age.
 In an interview with Tom Tom Mag, she stated that she started off playing the piano, and "although [she] liked it", the piano "wasn't exactly what [she] was looking for."
 Jones began learning the drums after a family friend left a kit at her house, having been taught basic beats by her cousin.
 She also noted: "My dad had some friends who would come around and play together on the weekends.
 I'd sit and watch them, and soon I started joining in."
 Not long after, Jones began drumming in local bands and subsequently touring the UK and Europe.